SeeedDocument/wiki_english/README.md

 ## How to edit Seeed Wiki

-We have the English and Chinese Wiki.
+We have the English and Chinese wiki.
 The procedure is same.
 This article shows how to edit wiki step by step.

-## Wiki Structure
+## Wiki Structures

 Seeed wiki uses [MkDocs template](https://squidfunk.github.io/mkdocs-material/) desgined by Martin Donath.
 It includes wiki source files and compiled html files.